benitomartin/cryptocurrencies/README.md

 # **CRYPTOCURRENCIES TIME SERIES** :chart_with_upwards_trend:

-This repository contains some notebooks with an analysis of 10 cryptocurrencies and a comparison of several models' predictions for BTC.
-The following models were compared:
+This repository hosts a collection of notebooks featuring an in-depth analysis of ten cryptocurrencies, along with a comparative study of predictions made by various models specifically for BTC.
+The following models were meticulously evaluated:

 - ARIMA
 - XGBoost